7 Tips to Improve your SEO Today

 Don’t forget to optimize your site for mobile devices, too.
 Nearly 70% of searches came from mobile in 2020, and loading speed is a major factor in keeping users on your site.
 If complicated page layouts are affecting your mobile load speed, consider using accelerated mobile pages (AMP) or even a parallel mobile site.

-5. Not Organizing Your Content
+5. Organize Your Content

 A failure to organize your content not only makes it difficult for Google to find and rank it accurately – it makes work for users too.
 Lots of business owners start off with the best of intentions and launch a new site with a beautifully organized, clearly structured layout.
 As the content pile gets added to, the look of a site often becomes unruly, and this is letting your SEO down.